 Participants' cost, ranging from $250-$550 per person depending on the credit union's asset size, is nominal thanks to generous support from the Wisconsin Credit Union Foundation.

 "It's not enough to simply have counseling skills - you need a sustainable financial counseling program that actually reaches your membership," said Josh Roberts, who is coordinating the program for the Wisconsin Credit Union Foundation.

 "This program takes education to the next level by ensuring there is implementation in-house for a long-term, practical impact.
 It's an investment in individuals' counseling skills and also in members long-term by ensuring counseling reaches them," he added.

-Mark Lynch (above) of the National Credit Union Foundation - shown here guiding the program in 2016 - facilitates the two in-person trainings in August and October as part of the program and will be an ongoing resource for participants.
+Andy Johnson (above) of the National Credit Union Foundation - is facilitating the two in-person trainings as part of the program and will be an ongoing resource for participants.